brandonwharton/Daily-Feedback-Form/README.md

 the database on the admin page which prompts a confirmation before sending the delete request.

 You can view this project on Heroku [here](https://frozen-meadow-03062.herokuapp.com/#/).
-For the admin section click [here](https://frozen-meadow-03062.herokuapp.com/#/admin)
+For the admin section click [here](https://frozen-meadow-03062.herokuapp.com/#/admin).
+Apologies if the link takes a little while to load, it's being hosted for free and is probably sleeping.

 ## Screen Shot